mjuenema/docker-bind-cacheonly/README.rst

 Usage
 =====

-  docker run --name bind -d --restart=always --publish 53:53/udp mjuenema/docker-bind-cacheonly
+  docker run --name bind --publish 53:53/udp mjuenema/docker-bind-cacheonly

+There are a couple of things to be aware of:

+* Your hosts firewall configuration may prevent DNS traffic between the Docker container and external DNS servers.
+* Another DNS server may already be running on the host.
+In this case the NAT rule Docker tries to add to the firewall configuration will be rejected.

+Markus Juenemann, 03-Sep-2016